 Both mean delay and high quantiles of the empirical delay distribution are used in SLAs.
 We first consider estimation of mean delay along a path, which we model as a continuous function f(t) whose independent variable is the time that a probe packet is sent and the dependent variable is measured one-way delay.
-Based on this model, a natural approach to mean delay estimation is to use Simpson's method for numerical integration.
-The Simpson's formulation is straightforward: once the domain of integration is partitioned, the integral of the function f over the subinterval I_j is estimated by $\frac{1}{6}(f(a_j)+f(b_j)+4f(c_j))$, with a_j,b_j the endpoints of I_j , and with c_j its midpoint.
-The error of the Simpson estimate is known to be $e_j = \frac{f^{(4)}(\xi_j)}{2880}|I_j|^5$, with ξ_j some point in the interval I_j .
-Thus, if the fourth derivative of f exists and is not too large, it is safe to state that the local error is of order 5; i.e., if we double the number of samples, the error in the estimate will be reduced locally by a factor of 32, and globally by a factor of 16.
+In addition to our assumption of continuity, we also assume that the average time between probes is small enough to measure episodes during which queueing delays are elevated.
+That is, the probe process is reasonably matched to the underlying evolution of queueing delay.
+Based on this model, a natural approach to mean delay estimation is to use Simpson's method for numerical integration [11].
+The Simpson's formulation is straightforward: once the domain of integration is partitioned, the integral of the function f over the subinterval I_j is estimated by $(1/6)(f(a_j)+f(b_j)+4f(c_j))$, with a_j, b_j the endpoints of I_j , and with c_j its midpoint.
+The error of the Simpson